afrozhie/afrozhie/README.md

 - 👋 Hi, I’m @afrozhie
 - 👀 I’m interested in video game n technology
-- 🌱 I’m currently learningabout the world
+- 🌱 I’m currently learning about the world
 - 💞️ I’m looking to collaborate on my life
 - 📫 How to reach me is impossible